gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 As we can see, sometimes the program detects the border of the projection surface as a valid rectangle.
 I solved this issue by taking the one with the smallest area if two rectangles are detected.

-Once the program knows the centers and the corners, it calculates the mean two by two in order to have four precise points that it can use to determinate the position of the projected surface in the camera feed.
+Once the program knows the centers and the corners, it calculates for each circle the mean of its center and its respective rectangle corner in order to have four precise points.
+It can use those points in order to determine the position of the projected surface in the camera feed.
 I decided to cumulate the circles and the rectangle detection in order to gain in precision because the laser impact needs to be placed exactly where the shot landed.

-I also needed to correct the perspective effect that is deforming a rectangle if we are not looking at it perfectly perpendicular and from its center:
+I also needed to correct the perspective effect that deforms a rectangle if we are not looking at it perfectly perpendicularly and from its center:

 <img width="500px" title="https://www.pyimagesearch.com/2014/08/25/4-point-opencv-getperspective-transform-example/" alt="Perspective correction" src="/assets/images/posts/laser_gun_projected_target/documentation/perspective_transform.jpg">

-Once the shared axis system is established, the camera must not move at all.
+Once the shared axes system is established, the camera must not move at all.
 I later added a button in the user interface that re-calibrates the camera, just in case the impacts' placement feels a bit inaccurate (the camera is moving a bit because of vibrations and other small factors).

 The following short video taken with my phone shows the full calibration process: